ibm-cloud-docs/event-notifications/en-push-huawei.md

 {{site.data.keyword.en_short}} provides a push notification service for sending transactional and informational event notifications to Huawei mobile devices.
 {: shortdesc}

-## Creating a Huawei Push Destination
+## Creating a Huawei push destination
 {: #en-create-destination-huawei}

 To create a Huawei Push destination, complete the following steps: